Universal Credit (Application, Advice and Assistance) Bill

 Payment Options

-Claimants must be clearly informed about all payment options, including bimonthly or monthly payments directly to them, or monthly payments split between the claimant and their landlord for housing costs.
-For joint claimants, payments can be apportioned to each individual unless they request otherwise.
+Claimants will be provided with clear information on all available payment options, including bimonthly or monthly direct payments, or monthly payments split between the claimant and their landlord (for housing costs).
+For joint claimants, payments can be split unless they opt otherwise in writing.

 Equality Impact Assessment

-The Secretary of State must conduct an equality impact assessment of the application process, payment arrangements, and any changes made by this Act, consulting with the Scottish and Welsh Governments.
+The Secretary of State is required to conduct an equality impact assessment of the changes brought about by this bill within three months of its passage.

 Government Spending

-The bill states that any expenditure incurred by the Secretary of State under the Act, and any increases in sums payable under other Acts due to this Act, will be paid from money provided by Parliament.
-No specific figures are provided in the bill text.
+The bill states that any expenditure incurred by the Secretary of State under this Act, and any increases in sums payable under other Acts attributable to this Act, will be paid out of money provided by Parliament.
+Specific figures are not provided in the bill text itself.

 Groups Affected